Tejas1045/SimpleTimeService/README.md

 #### 2. Create a AWS user in IAM.

-Create a IAM user with either with admin access or we can add the accesss to specific resources like s3, api gateway, EC2, dynamodb, VPC, ECR, IAM EC2 network ploicies.
+Create a IAM user with either with admin access or we can add the accesss to specific resources like S3, Api Gateway, EC2, Dynamodb, VPC, ECR, IAM, EC2 network ploicies.
 Copy the access key and secret key for further use.

 #### 3. Create ECR Repository - simple-time-service